grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### ttl

-Time to live (TTL) is the time that a query result is stored in the caching system before it is deleted or refreshed.
-This setting defines the time to live for query caching, when TTL is not configured in a data source's settings.
+_Time to live_ (TTL) is the time that a query result is stored in the caching system before it is deleted or refreshed.
+This setting defines the time to live for query caching, when TTL is not configured in data source settings.
 The default value is `5m` (5 minutes).

 ## [caching.memory]